AmplifyChange grantees use participatory video to develop their organisational strengthening and safe abortion advocacy.

 By the end of the project, the participants:

+Learn more about the project and watch the films by reading our dedicated report page below.
 You can also see the full playlist on our YouTube channel.